SpandrelA framework that turns markdown file trees into governed knowledge graphs — philosophy, spec, and reference implementation

 Backlinks

 The compiler automatically generates backlinks.
 If A links to B, B knows A links to it.
-Backlinks are queryable through GraphQL but not stored in the markdown.
+Backlinks are queryable through any wire surface but not stored in the markdown.

 Links vs hierarchy